tivac/modular-css/packages/www/src/guide/feature-scoped-selectors.md

 ### Selector Scoping

 By default all CSS selectors live in the global scope of the page and are chosen based on specificity rules.
-This has proven to be a model that makes it difficult to succeed and incredibly easy to blow off your own foot. `modular-css` scopes all selectors to the local file by default, ensuring that your CSS is always exactly as specific as it should be.
+This has proven to be a model that makes it difficult to succeed and incredibly easy to dig yourself into a hole you can't climb out of. `modular-css` scopes all selectors to the local file by default, ensuring that your CSS is always exactly as specific as it should be.

 ```css
 .wooga { color: red; }